 Fortunately, there’s still at least one way around it, right click select open image in new tab or view image and you will still open up the full-size picture. – Reports

-As for the changes the users will face certain restrictions, as the photos can no longer be accessed directly provided by free licenses.
-This will affect the Wikipedia image database along with other platforms which offer free content.
+As for the changes, the users will face certain restrictions, as the photos can no longer be accessed directly provided by free licenses.
+This will affect the Wikipedia image database and other platforms offering free content.
 The changes will make searching images much difficult.